 The fact is, HPV affects all people.
 Henrietta Lacks, a Black woman, died of cervical cancer in 1951.
 Her cells were taken from her body without permission when she was found to have cervical cancer.
 They were the first “immortal” cells used in scientific research.
 Given this, how can Dr. Oz fail to represent people who are not racially white?
 It’s true that cancer is the leading cause of death among racially white people.
 But the CDC Office of Minority Health ranks deaths by various forms of cancer as the second-leading cause of death among Black people in the United States, especially breast and cervical cancer among Black women.
 Cancer is the second-leading cause of death among multiracial populations and Native Americans.
 It is the leading cause of death among Asians living in the United States (Vietnamese women have the highest rates of cervical cancer.)
-It is the leading cause of death among Native Hawaiian and Pacific Islanders, and among Latin@s.
+It is the leading cause of death among Native Hawaiian and Pacific Islanders, and among [email protected]

 False Assumption: HPV and Cervical Cancer Concern Only Heterosexual People

 The physicians’ discussion of how dental dams work could have been an amazing opportunity to share important information.
 But Dr. Oz reacted in disgust, asking the audience, “Who would use a dental dam?”
 Meanwhile, many folks in the audience may have just been introduced to this barrier method.
 One physician remarked, “If it was between using a dental dam or not having sex, I’d choose not to have sex.”
 Talk about isolating folks—especially lesbian, gay, and bisexual women—who are using dental dams!